Berlin Festival of Lights Sightseeing Tour

 Panoramastraße 1A, 10178 Berlin, Germany

-AT entrance TV Tower Alexanderplatz
+AT the entrance TV Tower Alexanderplatz in front of the Doughnut shop

 What's included: